It’s never too early to learn workplace skills.

 Before students reach high school, they need a strong background in basic employability lessons like how to use email, apply for jobs and interact with employers.

-The Rubin Education online curruculum is the perfect way to provide students with the begining of a work-based learning education
+The Rubin Education online curriculum is the perfect way to provide students with the beginning of a work-based learning education

 Carly Owens used Rubin Education lessons to land a job as a public relations (PR) specialist at Experian, the consumer credit reporting company.
 Today, Carly oversees the effectiveness of the company’s PR across all of North America.
 How can Rubin Education help you level up in your career?

 Say hello to Rubin Education All Access, a 100% online program viewable on any size device.
 The lessons draw upon all available Rubin Education material to provide writing and speaking lessons for the job search, entrepreneurship and leadership.

 Students wil develop the foundations of a work-based learning education and move on to high school with a level of maturity that teachers (and employers) will appreciate.

 - 150+ pre-loaded quiz questions

 Rubin Education material supported by the Association for Career and Technical Education (ACTE).